Back

 Research the audience

-At this stage you should gather as many insights about the potential customers as possible: age, gender, occupation, hobbies, digital skills.
+At this stage, you should gather as many insights about the potential customers as possible: age, gender, occupation, hobbies, and digital skills.
 The precise list would depend on the product specifically.

 Common mistakes to avoid: Setting out the product for the wider public.
 In other words, no audience segmentation.
 As the wise say, a product for anyone is eventually a product for nobody.
-Even if it’s an app for ordering groceries or walking a dog it still has some audience to target on.
+Even if it’s an app for ordering groceries or walking a dog, it still has some audience to target.

 Make sure the team is ready

 When you partner with an outsource development team, make sure it has all the staff you need.
-In 9 out of 10 cases they would be an analyst, UI/UX designer, frontend- and backend-developer, QA, project manager.
+In 9 out of 10 cases, they would be an analyst, a UI/UX designer, frontend and backend developer, QA, and a project manager.

 List the features

-Together with your team list all the functions and features you are planning to implement.
-Then prioritize them.
-Pick 1-2 points that are crucial and lie at the heart of the product, then 3-4 supporting features desired but not required for the first iteration.
-Finally list the functions that can wait till the second iteration.
+Together with your team, list all the functions and features you are planning to implement.
+Then, prioritize them.
+Pick 1-2 crucial points and lie at the heart of the product, then 3-4 supporting features desired but not required for the first iteration.
+Finally, list the functions that can wait till the second iteration.

 Common mistakes to avoid: Being out for all at once.
 Minimum viable product starts with ‘minimum’ and you shouldn’t forget this.